Jon Brant: Other activities

 Brant performed with Pete Special and Lynne Jordan for several years in Chicago, then played and recorded with Micki Free and new age artist Nicholas Gunn.
 Brant has toured American military bases to entertain service personnel, with appearances in Baghdad, Djibouti, and United Arab Emirates.
 Brant competes in the equestrian sport of eventing and has a horse ranch in Illinois.
-He co-owns Equustock, LLC a national consumer products company focused on horse bedding, cat litter, absorbents, and fuel pellets.
+He co-founded Equustock, LLC a national consumer products company focused on horse bedding, cat litter, absorbents, and fuel pellets creating one of the industries best known brands.
+In 2024 Brant has focused on development of new wood based businesses with an emphasis on sustainability, energy and agriculture.